johnsoga/certificate-authority/README.md

 # How to Create a Certificate Authority

 What is the fundamental problem that a CA is trying solve?
-In essence it is trying to solve how to allow two or more parties to communicate with each other, trusting that whomever they are communicating with is infact that intended party.
-Or put another way, how can person A faithfully communicate with person B digitally without being able to physically verify person B's identity.
+In essence it is trying to solve how to allow two or more parties to communicate with each other, trusting that whomever they are communicating with is in-fact that intended party.
+Or put another way, how can Alice faithfully communicate with Bob digitally without being able to physically verify Bob's identity.

 The answer to this is through a CA (Certificate Authority) essentially a third party that both parties trust.
 The CA issues and signs digital certificates that can be used to verify an entity.
 In this case person B may request a certificate to be used by others to verify itself.
-The idea being that if person A and B both trust the CA and the CA has given person B a certificate that it signed authenticating person B's identity then person A should trust that person B is who they claim to be if theu present the certificate.
+In theory, if Alice and Bob both trust the CA, and the CA has given Bob a certificate.
+A certificate that the CA has signed authenticating its origin.
+Then, when Alice is presented the Bob's by Bob Alice should trust that she is in fact communicating with Bob

 ## Certificate Request Process
 ### CSR
 A CSR (Certificate Signing Request) is a request sent to an RA (Registration Authority) for a certificate to be issued.

 >*Generally speaking, the CA and RA will both be within the same organization so the term CA will be used here instead as a generic term.*

-CSR's are [PKCS#10](https://tools.ietf.org/html/rfc2986) formatted documents defined using the [ASN.1](https://en.wikipedia.org/wiki/ASN.1) structure as outlined in specification [RFC2986](https://tools.ietf.org/html/rfc2986).
+[CSR's](https://en.wikipedia.org/wiki/Certificate_signing_request) are [PKCS#10](https://tools.ietf.org/html/rfc2986) formatted documents defined using the [ASN.1](https://en.wikipedia.org/wiki/ASN.1) structure as outlined in specification [RFC2986](https://tools.ietf.org/html/rfc2986).
 PKCS#10 is a binary format and as such is often instead encoded further via the BASE64 [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format as defined in [RFC7468](https://tools.ietf.org/html/rfc7468) for general ease of use.

 Let's take a look at the `example.com.csr.pem` CSR in `examples/`: